 The administration, faculty, and staff members are committed to "academic success for all" of our students.
+As such, through our U-46 Rising work, we aim to ensure that all students have access to rigorous standards-based core instruction that develops student agency, fosters equity, and allows for student-led academic teaming.
 The programs of study available in U-46 are designed to encourage each student to select the most rigorous and appropriate courses that will nurture their individual strengths, talents, and interests.